s-herrera/grammar-rules-extraction/README.md

 cd grammar-rules-extraction
 ```

+2. Follow the [instructions up to the _Step 3_](https://grew.fr/usage/install/) to install grew and grewpy

-2. Create a virtual environment in which to run the app.
+3. Create a virtual environment in which to run the app.

 ```bash
 python3 -m virtualenv .venv
 source .venv/bin/activate
 ```

-3. Install the dependencies.
+4. Install the dependencies.

 ```bash
 pip3 install -U -r requirements.txt